ripple/opensource.ripple.com/docs/claudia/claudia.md

   - Select `Settings` -> `Clean up the host and free resources`

 ### How to run XRPL Learning Center?
-Claudia offers a neat interactive learning environment in which you can a learn a few things about XRPL.
+Claudia offers a neat interactive learning environment in which you can learn a few things about XRPL.
 These learning activities can be  performed on local-mainnet, local-sidechain, devnet and testnet networks.
 You can launch the XRPL Learning Center only via UI.

 Navigate to `XRPL Learning Center`, select a learning activity and follow the instructions.